BlockstreamResearch/bip-frost-dkg/README.md

 We refer to the [Backup and Recovery](#backup-and-recovery) section for additional details.

 <!-- Once the DKG concludes successfully, applications should consider creating a FROST signature with all signers for some test message in order to rule out basic errors in the setup. -->
+TODO Say something about the provided guarantees:
+If a DKG run succeeds from the point of view of an honest signer by outputting a shared public key, then unforgeability is guaranteed, i.e., no subset of `t-1` signers can create a signature.

 #### SimplPedPop